AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-target.md

 In both cases, be aware that:

-* By default, the Client Code (if added first) will also be automatically copied into the Tenant ID field.
+* By default, the Client Code (if added first) is also automatically copied into the Tenant ID field.
 * You have the option to change the default Tenant ID set.
 * Accordingly, the backend calls to Target will be based on the Tenant ID and the client side calls to Target will be based on the Client Code.